MontenegroRaul/MontenegroRaul.github.io/index.md

     This lab was really interesting to me as it was really the first lab I encountered quite a bit of bugs on.
     To get the calculator to work because we kept messing up the syntax for the math formula.
-Figuring out the proper syntax and even the proper print out message was nice, and helped me understand the importance of syntax so much more.
+Figuring out the proper syntax helped me understand the importance of syntax so much more.

 * Lab 5